jckdm/tiled/README.md

 4. Click a letter to place over it the chosen colored shape.
 Click again to remove that shape.

 The text can be edited by clicking the pencil icon.
-The color scheme can be changed by clicking the gear icon.
+The typeface and color scheme can be changed by clicking the gear icon.

 ## Credits